Description of Origamis by Schottky groups: Proof of Theorem

 \subsection{Proof of Part (2)}

-Let $K$ be a Kleinian group which constructed as sated in part (1) of the theorem.
-In order to see that $K$ is an origami-Schottky groups, we need to find a finite index Schottky subgroup $\Gamma$.
+Let $K$ be a Kleinian group which is constructed as in part (1) of the theorem.
+To see that $K$ is an origami-Schottky group, we need to find a finite index Schottky subgroup $\Gamma$ of $K$.